MarcelCap/Log-creator/README.md

 docker-compose up --build
 ```

-4. Check your terminal for the 'Hello, world!' message.
+4. Check your terminal for the `Hello, world!` message.
 5. Look inside the project folder.
-A new file called 'log.txt' will automatically appear containing the exact time of the execution.
+A new file called `log.txt` will automatically appear containing the exact time of the execution.

 ## 🧠 What I Learned
-*During this project, I learned how Docker handles virtualization using WSL 2 on Windows, the importance of using volume mapping (volumes) to persist files created inside the container to the host machine, and how context managers (with open(...)) work in Python to prevent memory leaks and file corruption.
+*During this project, I learned how Docker handles virtualization using WSL 2 on Windows, the importance of using volume mapping (`volumes`) to persist files created inside the container to the host machine, and how context managers (`with open(...)`) work in Python to prevent memory leaks and file corruption.